-The Sleep state is a low power state in which the processor maintains its context, maintains the phase-locked loop (PLL), and has stopped all internal clocks.
-The Sleep state can only be entered from Stop-Grant state.
+A low power state in which the processor maintains its context, maintains the phaselocked loop (PLL), and has stopped all internal clocks.
+The Sleep state can be entered only from Stop-Grant state.
 Once in the Stop-Grant state, the processor will enter the Sleep state upon the assertion of the SLP# signal.
 The SLP# pin should only be asserted when the processor is in the Stop Grant state.
 SLP# assertions while the processor is not in the Stop-Grant state is out of specification and may result in unapproved operation.